ashleyxnicolej/employee-tracker/README.md

 ```

 ## Usage
-To start the application, run:
+1. To start the application, run:
 ```bash
 node server.js
 ```
-Follow the prompts to:
+2. Use arrow keys to navigate through the prompts to:

 - View all departments